- All voluntary, community and social enterprise (VCSE) organisations are eligible to apply.

-- Grants can be made between £30,000 and £500,000 for two to five year projects
+- Funding is available between £30,000 and £500,000 for projects lasting between two to five years.

 Our programme will support projects that clearly meet the following two programme outcomes:

 - people make changes that improve their lives and

 - communities build on their strengths and share learning.

 We are looking for projects that embrace the three key themes of the programme.
 We have created a short animated video to help you get an idea of what we mean when we say people-led.

 We have also put together a series of blogs to help you better understand what the three key themes mean:

 People-led: The idea for the project must come from the people you will be working with in your community.
 The people need to be involved in the development, design and delivery of their project.
 Have you spoken to people in your community about your project?
 Have you listened to what they've said?

 Strengths-based: we’d like to support people and communities to build on the knowledge, skills and experience they already have to make the changes they want.
 What is working well in your community?
 How can we support you to make those things even better?